 Sound familiar?
-If you’re doing Christian higher education right, some or all of the above bragging points will be true of your school.
-These will set Christian liberal arts colleges apart from big state schools, from community colleges, from schools without the same faith commitments.
-But they don’t set you apart from other Christian colleges.
+If you’re doing faith-based higher education right, some or all of the above bragging points will be true of your school.
+These will set independent liberal arts colleges apart from big state schools, from community colleges, from schools without the same faith commitments.
+But they don’t set you apart from other faith-based colleges.

 When telling your story, you’ve got to tell about your small student-teacher ratio, your professors’ commitment to classroom instruction, and the fact that your students succeed because they feel connected to a strong community, and they know their professors care about them.
 Those are all key factors of your school’s greatness.
 But they’re also key factors to the greatness of other schools that share your values and commitments.
 And those schools will be telling their story to many of the same prospective students to whom you’re telling yours.